Sofoklis Schortsanitis: Greek youth national teams

 the squad of the Under-19 national team that won a bronze medal at the 2003 FIBA Under-19 World Cup.
 Schortsanitis was on the squad of the junior national team that won the gold medal at the 2002 Albert Schweitzer Under-18 World Tournament, where he was also named the MVP of the tournament.

 Greece national team

 Play at friendly games and qualifiers were Schortsanitis' introduction to being on the senior Greek national team, before making his first appearance at a major FIBA competition at the 2006 FIBA World Championship, which was held in Japan.
-He helped Greece to win the silver medal, after they defeated Team USA, by a score of 101–95, in the semifinals.
+He helped Greece win the silver medal, after they defeated Team USA, by 101–95, in the semifinals.
 Schortsanitis scored 14 points, in 17 minutes in the game.
-He also played with Greece at the 2008 Summer Olympics.
+He also played for Greece at the 2008 Summer Olympics.

 At the 2009 EuroBasket, which was held in Poland, Schortsanitis' performance was decisive in Greece winning the tournament's bronze medal game against Slovenia, as he scored 23 points on a 78% field goal shooting percentage, while grabbing six rebounds, blocking two shots, and managing to draw 12 fouls.
 He also played at the 2010 FIBA World Championship.